 5) Does more tech equal better team collaboration?

 Simply stated, no. However, there are many tools that enhance collaboration.
 The key will be getting people to use those tools correctly and adopt wide-spread collaboration.
-We need to stop using tools that weren’t designed to achieve real collaboration.
+We need to stop using tools that weren’t designed to achieve truly effective collaboration in the workplace.
 There’s a lot of tech out there, good, bad, inefficient and fads.
 And, there’s many ways to enhance team collaboration with technology.
 But, people will have to change the way they work if there is a hope to find better team collaboration.

 6) What is your favorite business tool that you’re using right now?